Namanthakur97/M1_HangmanGame_Game/README.md

-# M1_TicTacToeGame_Game
+# M1_HangmanGame_Game
-Repository for creating a Tic Tac Toe game in C.
+Repository for creating a Hangman game in C.